simonpenel/rectree2svg/README.md

 # rectree2svg
-Build a svg phylogenetic tree with Rust
+Build a svg phylogenetic reconcilated tree with Rust

-Read a newick or phyloxml file and create a svg representation of the tree.
+Read a recphyloxml file:  create a svg representation of the  gene trees and species tree with events (loss, duplication, speciation, transfer).
-When reading  phyloxml file, display events (loss, duplication, speciation).
+Read a newick or phyloxml file:  and create a svg representation of the tree.

 Currently under development.

-# Next steps
+# Under development:
 - Reading recphyloxml
 - Drawing reconciliation
 - Drawing gene transfer
 - Allow 2/3 reconciliation levels (host/species/gene)